teymzz/Interval/README.md

    #### Interval Monitor Method

-   The _monitor()_ method is an easy way to tell the Interval plugin to introduce a pause and play feature for any loop.
-This method by default is only allowed to trigger once and once the method is called, when the browser's page is not in view, the loop will be automatically paused and when the page's focus is in view, the paused event will be continued.
+   The _monitor()_ method allows the a looped timeout to pause when the webpage is not in view and to resume back when the page's focus is in view.

    ```js
    let timeout, counter = 0;